Jakob Ingebrigtsen

-Jakob Asserson Ingebrigtsen (born 19 September 2000) is a Norwegian middle- and long-distance runner who is the world record holder in the short track 1500 metres, short track mile, 2000 metres, 3000 metres, and two miles.
+Jakob Asserson Ingebrigtsen (born 19 September 2000) is a Norwegian middle- and long-distance runner, a two-time Olympic champion, and the winner of seven senior global titles.
+He won Olympic gold in the 1500 metres at the 2020 Tokyo Olympics and the 5000 metres at the 2024 Paris Olympics, consecutive World Championship titles in the 5000 metres in 2022 and 2023, the 1500 metres and 3000 metres double at the 2025 World Athletics Indoor Championships, and the 5000 metres at the inaugural 2026 World Athletics Ultimate Championship.
+Ingebrigtsen holds world records in the short track 1500 metres, short track mile, 2000 metres and 3000 metres, as well as the world best for two miles.
 (Note: Ingebrigtsen's time in the 2-mile is recognized as a world best rather than an official world record by World Athletics, the international governing body for athletics.
 See world best performances.)
-He won gold medals in the 1500 metres at the 2020 Tokyo Olympics, and in the 5000 metres at the 2024 Paris Olympics.
-Ingebrigtsen is also a two-time World champion, winning gold medals in the 5000 metres in 2022 and 2023, and a two-time World Indoor champion, winning gold medals in the 1500 metres and 3000 metres in 2025.
-He is a six-time European champion, a seven-time European indoor champion, and an eight-time European cross country champion.
-Known for his versatility at different distances, he also holds the European record in the 1500 metres and mile.
+He has set six senior world-record or world-best marks during his career, five of which are current.
+He is also a seven-time European champion and seven-time European indoor champion, having completed the 1500 metres and 5000 metres double at three consecutive European Championships and the 1500 metres and 3000 metres double at three consecutive European Indoor Championships.
+Ingebrigtsen is also a three-time senior European cross country champion and a four-time Diamond League Final winner.

 The youngest athlete in the Ingebrigtsen family, his older brothers Henrik and Filip are also middle-distance runners who compete internationally.
 They were trained by their father, Gjert, until 2022.
 Ingebrigtsen had a successful junior career: at age 16, he became the youngest man in history to run a sub-four minute mile at the time.
 In junior competition, he won four consecutive European Cross Country Championships, a gold medal in 5000 metres at the 2017 European under-20 Championships, and set a European under-20 record in the 3000 metres steeplechase.

 Ingebrigtsen is a two-time winner of the European Athletics European Athlete of the Year award, a one-time winner of the European Athletics Rising Star of the Year award, a four-time nominee of the World Athletics Athlete of the Year award, and a one-time nominee of the Laureus World Sports Breakthrough of the Year award.